Stradivarius: Construction

 A comparative study published in PLOS One in 2008 found no significant differences in median densities between modern and classical violins, or between classical violins from different origins; instead, the survey of several modern and classical examples of violins highlighted a notable distinction when comparing density differentials.
 These results suggest that differences in density differentials in the material may have played a significant role in the sound production of classical violins.
 A later survey, focused on comparing median densities in both classical and modern violin examples, questioned the role available materials may have played in sound production differences, though it did not comment on variations in density differentials.
 The content of copper and aluminium is higher than current instruments.

+Stradivari's violins are often seen as the pinnacle of classical instrument making, yet the origins of the wood used to construct their soundboards have remained unclear.
+By analysing 314 tree-ring series from 284 authenticated instruments, it has been shown that the majority of soundboards were crafted from Norway spruce that grew at very high elevations during the severe climatic conditions of the time.
+Data reveals that Stradivari frequently used wood from the same tree for multiple instruments and that its sources can be traced to the Eastern Alps.
+Comparison with many reference chronologies indicates that Stradivari's early work drew on diverse and less easily localised sources.
+During his "golden age" of production from the early eighteenth century onwards, he consistently selected spruce from high-altitude forests in Trentino, Italy, and most likely from the Val di Fiemme in particular.
+These findings provide the first large-scale dendrochronological evidence for the geographic and environmental origins of Stradivari's wood and offer new insights into both historical instrument making and the interplay between climate, materials, and musical heritage.

 Market value

 In 1924, Toscha Seidel bought the Da Vinci Stradivarius violin for $25,000 from a private dealer from Berlin.